Where We Work

 The Syrian civil war grinds on

-A small nation with a population of some 11 million people, Jordan has become home to thousands of refugees fleeing violence in neighbouring countries.
+A small nation with a population of more than 11 million people, Jordan has become home to millions of refugees fleeing violence in neighbouring countries.

-Jordan hosts more than 628,000 Syrians who have fled the civil war in their home country, as well as many more from Iraq, Palestine, Yemen, Somalia and Sudan.
-But in the relative safety of Jordan, displaced people’s struggles do not end: 82% of Jordan’s refugees live in urban areas, but due to limited job opportunities the majority live below the poverty line.
-The country also has two major refugee camps—Azraq and Zaatari—with populations of more than 42,000 and 78,000 people, many of whom need humanitarian assistance.
+Jordan hosts more than 436,000 Syrians—91.9% of the refugee population— who fled the civil war in their country, as well as many more from Iraq, Palestine, Somalia, Sudan and Yemen.
+But the struggles of the displaced people do not end in the relative safety of Jordan.
+Close to 350,000 Syrian refugees live in urban areas, but due to limited job opportunities, the majority live below the poverty line.
+The country’s two largest refugee camps—Azraq and Zaatari—host more than 107,000 people.
+Both inside and outside the camps, many need humanitarian assistance.

 Population